SaiCharanPeetla/MedTrack-AWS-Cloud-Enabled-Healthcare-Management-System/README.md

 ## 👨‍💻 Author

-MedTrack Project – Flask + AWS Cloud Application
+Peetla Sai Charan
+📧 Email: peetlasaiharan@gmail.com
+📱 Phone: +91 8328229532

 ---

 ## 📄 License

-Educational and open-source use.
+Educational and open-source use free to use.